 And while there used to be an identifiable seaweed season of May to December, sargassum seaweed is arriving earlier, staying longer and the mats of seaweed are larger in size.
 This increases the likelihood of encountering the unpleasant brown algae on your Caribbean vacation.

-According to the University of South Florida’s Outlook of Sargassum blooms in the Caribbean Sea and Gulf of Mexico, the level of sargassum seaweed in December 2019 was lower than it was in November 2018.
-This suggests that the seaweed season in 2020 may not be as extreme as it was in 2019.
-It’s likely to be similar to 2017, a moderate year.
+According to the University of South Florida‘s Outlook of Sargassum blooms in the Caribbean Sea and Gulf of Mexico (known as (SaWS), the level of sargassum seaweed in the central Atlantic increased in December 2020.

 The Caribbean islands most affected by sargassum seaweed in the past include Barbados, Tobago, Guadeloupe, Dominican Republic and Martinique.
-In 2020 some of these islands are already experiencing seaweed on their beaches.
-However, even on islands affected by an influx of sargassum algae often had beaches that were totally clear nearby.
+However, it’s important to note that even on islands affected by an influx of sargassum algae there are often beaches that are totally clear on the same island.

 While there’s no guarantee, if you’re planning a beach vacation and looking for Caribbean islands not affected by seaweed and Caribbean beaches without seaweed, here are some destinations to consider: